 Mark the arguments, transitions, sources, thesis, introduction, conclusion, difficult and new words.
 What pieces of those can be lesson plans?
 Perhaps a vocabulary study, a mapping of arguments, or evaluation of emotional arguments.

 Pull up your language standards.
-Can you meet some of those with nonfiction?
+Can you meet some of those with a nonfiction lesson?
 You often can!
 Think about meeting standards “outside” of the normal labels (language with nonfiction, writing with literature).

 Think of physical, tangible items to introduce to a lesson plan.